 A command centre is basically a designated spot for housing important information and paperwork - mail, forms, bills, school info, artwork, as well as a calendar and schedules.
 It’s a great spot for being able to immediately file away paperwork to be dealt with at a later time in the week.
 You can also set up a charging station here so you don’t have cords and devices lying around.

 You can see my previous command centre set up in this video - it didn’t take up a lot of space, and provided me with a space to put all of those things that would otherwise be cluttering up the home.
 I can’t wait to share our amazing new space with you soon!

 Related Post: Command Centre Inspiration

-There are several home binders that can really cut down on your time and help you be more productive.
+There are several home reference systems that can really cut down on your time and help you be more productive.
 Here's my top three:

 - A household or family binder, which can hold all important phone numbers and addresses, policy and account numbers and passwords.
-A household binder is a great thing to establish if you’ve got children at school, as it provides a spot for all the important information, such as term newsletters, staff information, phone numbers etc.
+A household binder is a great system to establish if you’ve got children at school, as it provides a spot for all the important information, such as term newsletters, class information, canteen menus etc.

 - A finance binder can hold all your banking information, phone numbers and passwords, as well as a budget tracker, debt repayments and savings tracker.

 - A recipe binder is great thing for loose recipes from magazines or newspapers, or even copies of your favourite recipes from recipe-books, so you can create more space in your kitchen by getting rid of some of those cookbooks!